acejudo89/VBA-Challenge/README.md

 You can analice as much years and tickers ash you have the information.
 You only have to paste the raw data in every worksheet columns A to G with the following order:
   A: Ticker, B: date, c: Open price, D: Highest price, E: Lowest prices, F: Closing price.
 G: Total Volume Remember it has to be only one year in every worksheet.
+Consider that code source is located in the file "yearly Ticker performance.vbs"